 Society in the Tokugawa period, unlike the shogunates before it, was supposedly based on the strict class hierarchy originally.
 (Procession of the Tokugawa Shogun - By Chikanobu Toyohara 1838-1912)

-He worked hard to restore stability to Japan and encouraged foreign trade, which included many distant countries even in Europe.
+He worked hard to restore Japan's stability and encouraged foreign trade, which included many distant countries, even in Europe.

-It is important to note that Japan had been ruled by shoguns from other clans from 1192 but the Tokugawa clan, which was the last in series of shogun dynasties, was the most famous one.
+It is important to note that shoguns had ruled Japan from other clans since 1192 but the Tokugawa clan, the last in a series of shogun dynasties, was the most famous.

-The Tokugawa shogunate oversaw the longest period of peace and stability in Japan's history, lasting well over 250 years.
+The Tokugawa shogunate oversaw the most extended period of peace and stability in Japan's history, lasting well over 250 years.